ajspurr/stroke_prediction/README.md

 As seen below, logistic regression, and SVM had the highest recall, followed by gradient boosting, XGBoost, and KNN.
 Decision tree and random forest performed poorly both with recall and f1 score.
 Will perform hyperparameter tuning on the logistic regression, SVM, and XGBoost models:

+## Hyperparameter Tuning
+I chose to optimize based on f1 as this is a well-rounded measure of performance that incorporates recall and precision.
+The argument could be made to optimize solely on recall so as to minimize false negatives.
+This can be explored later.

 ### XGBoost
 #### Weighted XGBoost (no SMOTE)
 Hyperparameter tuning values: